Glory to Jesus Christ! Glory Forever!

 OUR PARISH, Fighting the good fight with faith.

 St. George Byzantine Catholic Church is a small but active parish with over a century of tradition located in historic Aliquippa, Pennsylvania.
-The small size of our congregation allows for intimate and familial relationships through our worship, adult enrichment programs, and other spiritual activities, as well as pirohi sales, a flea market, parish picnics and parties, and so much more.
+We are a Byzantine Catholic Church, Carpatho-Rusyn in background and flavor, but indeed an American Eastern Church celebrating the Gospel in words, symbols, and action.
+We are unique in our mystical theology, blending the colors of our many icons with the congregational acapella chants; raising up our fragrant incense in prayer and inviting you to come and see who we are and what we are all about as part of the Eastern half of the Universal Church.
+The small size of our congregation allows for intimate and familial relationships through our worship, adult enrichment programs, and spiritual and family activities.
+And we make the best pirohi around!
 We are “off the beaten path” but close by and we welcome all from near and far to come and join us to experience the beauty and majesty of Byzantine worship and share in our rich tradition!

 WHO ARE WE?